iliasmansouri/PythonCrashCourse/GettingStarted.md

 **Download & install (quick):**

-1. Visit the Anaconda download page and choose the installer for your OS.
+1. Visit the [Anaconda distribution page](https://www.anaconda.com/products/distribution) and choose the installer for your OS.
 2. Run the installer and follow prompts.
 On Windows you can use Anaconda Prompt or allow conda on PATH.
 3. Verify installation: